JaxPlays-Inc/jaxplays.org/content/productions/2010/2013-Conversations-After-a-Burial.md

   photo_alt:
   photo_caption: Poster for 'Conversations After a Burial' at Players by the Sea
 # Conversations After a Burial
-Genres:
+genres:
   - Play
   - Drama
   - Family
-Description: "In Yasmina Reza's early work, 'Conversations After a Burial,' a family's confrontation at a graveside in France's Loiret unravels into a raw and relentless dissection of grief, resentment, and familial bonds."
+description: "In Yasmina Reza's early work, 'Conversations After a Burial,' a family's confrontation at a graveside in France's Loiret unravels into a raw and relentless dissection of grief, resentment, and familial bonds."
 ---
 Set against the solemn backdrop of a funeral in rural France, 'Conversations After a Burial' delves into the strained reunion of the Weinberg family.
 As old wounds are reopened and harsh truths exchanged, the play exposes the fragile and often fraught ties that bind a family together.
 Through sharp dialogue and intense interactions, the characters grapple with their shared history and individual pain, offering a candid exploration of the complexities of family and mourning.